Learning Confident Classifiers in the Presence of Label Noise: Experiments

-We have assembled the dataset that is based on MNIST, where noise level depends on input image style for various annotators.
-Three type of image styles were simulated by performing morphological transformations (in particular, thinning and thickening) on the original images, using Morpho-MNIST software \cite{DBLP:journals/corr/abs-1809-10780}.
-In addition to the noise types described in Section \ref{sec:noise_type}, asymmetric and pairflip with permutation where applied.
-In the latter, the ordered label categories were first permuted randomly and labels of two adjacent categories after permutation were swapped based on a preset ratio.
-Asymmetric noise is a block matrix transformation, where a portion of original labels are retained and the remainder is uniformly reassigned to closest four categories.
-The type and level of noises applied to original labels are provided in Table \ref{tab:info}.
+{\bf Results.} In this section, we present an analysis of our proposed approach with other methods for different datasets (see Table~\ref{tab:cifar10_data} for CIFAR-10, Table~\ref{tab:cifar10n_data} for CIFAR-10N and Appendix D.3 for the rest).
+For CIFAR-10, CIFAR-10N, and MNIST, our approaches yield the highest performance results across all noise rates and types.
+Our algorithm has shown robust performance across most baselines for Fashion-MNIST.
+We see comparable performance among all the algorithms when the noise rate is 20$\%$ and 30$\%$ for both symmetric and pairflip noise types.
+In general, for higher noise ratios regardless of noise type, which are evidently more challenging cases, our algorithm consistently gives better performance.

+{\bf Instance dependent noise and Curated Dataset.} In this section, we use our proposed method in an important setup of \textit{instance-dependent noise}.
+For this, we have created a dataset that is based on MNIST.
+Using Morpho-MNIST software~\cite{castro2019morphomnist} we made morphological transformations of images, resulting in different digit styles.
+We refer to this dataset as \textbf{Curated MNIST}.

+Specifically, each image in the Curated MNIST dataset may be either of three different styles.
+Namely, Original (no transformations are applied), Thick (the digit's contours become thicker), and Thin (contours become thinner).
+See Figure~\ref{tab:SMs_main}, leftmost column for the demonstration.
+We have three different annotators, \textit{who assign different noisy labels, based on the input image style}, making the \textbf{noise instance-dependent}.
+This is an important experimental setup, that reflects real-world situations.
+Moreover, the types of noise introduced by annotators are different (see Table~\ref{tab:info}).

-For a dataset consisting three different type of images (original, thin, and thick) and three different annotators (Table \ref{tab:info}), we compare (i) classifier model without annotators and regularization, (ii) our approach without regularization, and (iii) our approach with information-based regularization.
-Each annotator NN has similar architecture as in classifier model and takes images as an input.
-Everything else is the same as described in Section \ref{sec:methodology}.
+In this experiment, we compare (i) the base classifier model, trained with standard cross-entropy loss (without annotators and regularization), (ii) our approach but without regularization, and (iii) our approach with confidence regularizer (see eq.~\eqref{eq:confidence_regularizer}).
+Each annotator's model has a similar architecture as the classifier model and takes images as an input.

-The result of experiments can be seen in Figures \ref{fig:training_summary} and \ref{fig:testing_summary}.
-Our approach is more accurate and confident compared to the classifier model.
-The accuracy of our approach with regularizer is higher and more confident than the model without the regularizer.
-This observation can be seen for both training and testing data.
-The proposed approach is able to learn the annotators' confusion.
-Predicted confusion matrices for each annotators and different image types are provided in Figure~\ref{tab:SMs_main}.
-More results can be found in Appendix~\ref{app:additional}.